trimstray/nginx-admins-handbook/README.md

 - [Understanding the Nginx Configuration File Structure and Configuration Contexts](https://www.digitalocean.com/community/tutorials/understanding-the-nginx-configuration-file-structure-and-configuration-contexts)

-#### Organising Nginx configuration
+#### :beginner: Organising Nginx configuration

 ###### Rationale

   > When your configuration grow, the need for organising your code will also grow.
 Well organised code is:

-  - easier to understand.
+  > - easier to understand.
-  - easier to maintain.
+  > - easier to maintain.
-  - easier to work with.
+  > - easier to work with.

-  Use `include` directive to attach your nginx specific code to global config, contexts and other.
+  > Use `include` directive to attach your nginx specific code to global config, contexts and other.

 ###### Example